 We recognize that business engagement in broader issues is complicated.
 Stakeholders – both internal and external – often have conflicting positions about the right issues to engage in, and the right solutions.
 We know this debate doesn’t end at Altria’s four walls, and we are not experts on every issue and don't have all the answers.
 When we engage, we therefore seek an approach that is bipartisan, transparent, and in which we can be a credible and effective voice.

 The 2020 election was highly contentious and was conducted during a global pandemic that necessitated many emergency voting measures.
 Many states are now debating their election laws for the longer-term.
 We believe voting is a foundational democratic process and should be a non-partisan issue.
 All eligible individuals should have their voices heard at the ballot box.

 Altria has long supported efforts to encourage employees and adult tobacco consumers to vote.
 Equally important, we have a track record of supporting non-profit organizations that encourage engagement in the democratic process.
 Most recently, as part of our commitment to address systemic racism faced by Black Americans and advance social and economic equity, we made a grant to the National Urban League's Equity, Justice and Democracy Initiative, which supports civic action and participation, including voter education and registration initiatives.

 While the right to vote is foundational to our democracy, it is a right, which for much of our history, was denied to millions of Americans.
-As a country, we have a long history of sustained efforts to deny the legal right to vote to Black Americans and others, including Latinos, Native Americans and immigrants of Asian descent.
+As a country, we have a long history of sustained efforts to deny the legal right to vote to Black Americans and other marginalized groups, including women, Native Americans, Latinos, and Asians.
 It is in this context and with this history that we articulate the following principles, which are central to what we believe about any voting: